-[Investigation] EU's 'secret' vaccine negotiators: who's dealing with Big Pharma?
+[Investigation] EU's 'secret' vaccine negotiators: Who's dealing with Big Pharma?

 Already a member?

 Among themselves, they also picked seven countries to form a Joint Negotiation Team directly dealing with multinationals.
-These are Spain, France, Sweden, Germany, the Netherlands, Italy and Poland.
+These are Spain, France, Sweden, Germany, the Netherlands, Italy, and Poland.
 Their representatives are often the main point of contact for drugmakers, alongside Sandra Gallina, the EU director-general for health.

 To date, "Team Europe" has secured up to 4.6 billion doses, for a population of just 448 million people.
 This glut could end up wasted, as suppliers managed to impose strict clauses about donations.